JAnthelme/relation-tool/README.md

 ## Getting Started
 ### Elem
 Lists of Elem, `[Elem]`, represent heterogeneous lists.
 They are necessary to define tuples and relations.
-Here is how to create such a list:
+To create such a list:
 ```haskell
 mylist = [S "foo", D 3.14159, A [J 123, DD $ fromGregorian 2016 8 19], T2 (I 456, B True)]
 ```